EmeraldCityIT/Boeing-and-QCSuper-Clique_Airliner-hijacking-via-secretservice-cell-tower-access/README.md

 Well this place is for nova scotians, see all the kids with red hats on?
 If you aren't one of them you cannot touch the controller. -Aric Wiseman, 2002 Lynnwood

 "I said those things at the airport because you were waisting time acting like I am invinsible and gathering intel off our kidnappers.
 I did not care where their HQ was and if we could bomb it while we kept them occupied as kidnappers.
 I wanted out of that room, I wanted out of being kidnapped.
 I said those things to piss you off and make you flip out and kill people.
 I don't like this new intelligence operation if it takes that long for you to gather intel.
 I could not deal with another 20 minutes of that.
 What I said made you so mad, that you forgot we were kidnapped.
 You were bright strike attacked and all you remember now is that I said those bad things." -Donald Trump

-"Donald Trump is the hardest working wartime president I have ever seen or read about in history" -DCMN Hofstad
 # DCMN Hofstad